 As I write this article I’m sitting in a lovely self-catering apartment in Madrid.
 By the time it’s published I’ll be back on Irish soil.
 My husband and I stopped off in Madrid on our way back from South America about 15 years ago and we swore we’d return.
 I’m so glad we did.
 It’s a stunning city with a laid back attitude that you rarely get in a capital city.

 Sustainable travel is an oxymoron.
 It’s one of the most unsustainable activities you can engage it and yet we all still do it.
 Why?
-We feel that travel enriches our lives.
+For us, travel enriches our lives.
 We love experiencing new cultures, food, sights and people and it’s just one of the things we are very reluctant to forgo completely.
-I also think it’s really good to get out of your comfort zone every so often by going somewhere we you don’t know the locality and the customs.

 share this article, or